ocadotechnology/kube-e2etestapp/README.md

 Manifests required to run this app completely headless are in `./manifests`.
 In addition to this the `./contrib` directory contains some manifests you may find useful:

 - `./contrib/monitoring-config.yaml` contains configuration for monitoring.
 There are comments to indicate what each entry does.
 - `./contrib/frontend.yaml` contains configuration for running the frontend status dashboard.
 Optionally, it includes a certificate resource for use with `kube-cert-manager`.
-The ingress host name also needs changing to match what you use on your cluster.
+The ingress host name (and certificate domain) needs changing to match what you use on your cluster.

 ## Metrics and alerts
 All metrics created by this application are prefixed by `e2etest.` and are measured using the Statsd client library.
 For more information on Statsd metric types please see the [statsd project repo](https://github.com/etsy/statsd).
 We use a Statsd -> Prometheus bridge when deploying this because: